 It’s fair to say you won’t be short of finding a spot for lunch (or a liquid lunch if you fancy a drink or two!) when in Galway, with cobbled streets such as Quay Street filled with a range of pubs and restaurants.
 As of 2018, Galway had 475 pubs alone and we recommend The Quays for a taste of famous Galway Bay oysters.

 Another one of our favourites is O’Connells bar, which hosts great live music, has one of Galway’s largest beer gardens and it’s very own craft beer, O’Connell’s 1862 APA.
 And of course, it’s always filled with friendly and likeable locals with great craic!

 Live music and busking are very much part of the arts and culture experience of Galway, with the city being an inspiration for numerous well-known songs.
 Galway is widely renown to be one of the best music scenes in all of Ireland, with traditional Irish music playing an essential part of so many pubs within the city.
 From all the cobbled streets to cosy local taverns, Irish ballads and folk music can be heard all over the city.
 Even famous artists such as Ed Sheeran have been found busking on Shop Street in the past!

 Our team says…

 “It’s a city bursting with culture, music, crafts and friendly Irish hospitality – the perfect starting point to experiencing the west coast of Ireland” – Lizzie, Skedaddle

 Feeling inspired?
-Our NEW Connemara and the Aran Isles trip includes transfers from Galway, and we’re always happy to help you plan your trip so that you can fit in all of the above and much more before the start of your Skedaddle holiday!
-With so many wonderful sites to see and experience, and scenery to explore, Galway is a must do!
-You can also explore the County of Kerry on our NEW holiday in Ireland, Highlights of Kerry.
+Our Connemara and the Aran Isles trip includes transfers from Galway, and we’re always happy to help you plan your trip so that you can fit in all of the above and much more before the start of your Skedaddle holiday!
+With so many wonderful sites to see and experience, and scenery to explore, Galway is a must-do!
+You can also explore the County of Kerry on our holiday in Ireland, Highlights of Kerry.